High-density solids pump: High-density solids and their transport

-High-density solids are mixtures of liquid and solid constituents; examples include farm grain, pulled pork, etc..
-Each have their own typical physical and chemical characteristics such as specific weight, solids content, maximum particle size as well as how they behave, for example thixotropically, abrasively or adhesively.
+High-density solids are mixtures of liquid and solid constituents; examples include farm grain, pulled pork, etc. Each have its own typical physical and chemical characteristics such as specific weight, solids content, and maximum particle size as well as how they behave, for example thixotropically, abrasively or adhesively.

 Typical examples of high-density solids are concrete, sludges and slurries.

 Within industrial plants many substances with a high proportion of solids - such as mechanically dewatered sewage sludges, filter cakes, bituminous coal sludges, waste and process sludges - have to be transported over relatively long distances to landfills or incineration plants.

-In principle such long distances can be bridged with mechanical conveying equipment or high-density solids pumps.
+In principle, such long distances can be bridged with mechanical conveying equipment or high-density solids pumps.

-Types of mechanical conveyors include belts, screws (worm), and scrapers.
+Types of mechanical conveyors include belts, screws (worm) and scrapers.
 They are suitable for nearly all types of high-density solids.

 High-density solids pumps move sludges and slurries within an enclosed pipeline.
 However, not every sludge or slurry is pumpable, depending on: